-- When it comes out the oven place the base of the paper on a damp tea towel and cover the top of the sponge with a dry one.
+- When it comes out of the oven place the base of the paper on a damp tea towel and cover the top of the sponge with a dry one.
 This helps ensure that the base stays moist and will be easier to roll.

 - When the sponge has cooled you can then add the filling!

-Option 1: Grand marnier and orange
+Option 1: Grand Marnier and orange

-- Drizzle the grand marnier over the base of the sponge.
+- Drizzle the Grand Marnier over the base of the sponge.

-- Add the 50g of thinly sliced candied orange to the butter cream along with the zest of 1 fresh orange.
+- Add the 50g of thinly sliced candied orange to the buttercream along with the zest of 1 fresh orange.

 - Place the log on a serving platter and then spread the rest of the buttercream over the top and ends.

-- Using a fork make swirls so it look like a log … then decorate the top.
+- Using a fork make swirls so it looks like a log … then decorate the top.
 We put some extra candied orange, some chocolate swirls and a plastic golden flower to give a nice effect.
 You can do a variety of things so get as creative as you like!!
 You could always add dark chocolate shavings inside, or outside to make it a chocolate/ orange combination too.

-Option 2: Chestnut and chocolate.
+Option 2: Chestnut and chocolate

-- Whip the double cream until thick the fold into the chestnut purée.
+- Whip the double cream until thick then fold into the chestnut purée.
 Spread the chestnut mixture over the base of the sponge then carefully roll it up, peeling the paper off the back as you go.
 Place the log on a serving platter.

-- Make a simple icing sugar and a tiny amount of water and food colouring to create a thick paste and using a thin nozzle and a piping bag, pipe Merry Christmas “Joyeux Noël”onto the plaque then leave to set again.
+- Make a simple icing sugar and a tiny amount of water and food colouring to create a thick paste and using a thin nozzle and a piping bag, pipe Merry Christmas “Joyeux Noël” onto the plaque then leave to set again.

 When the chocolate buttercream is set, spread over the top and ends of the rolled sponge.
-Using a fork, make swirls so it look like a log … then decorate the top.
-We put some sugar stars, glitter sugar, and Christmas decorations (mushrooms and silver star) and the plaque on the bûche.
+Using a fork, make swirls so it looks like a log … then decorate the top.
+We put some sugar stars, glitter sugar, and Christmas decorations (mushrooms and silver stars) and the plaque on the bûche.
 There are so many things you can do, so add different sugar to look like snow and anything to create a Christmas feel.

-In boulangeries in France you can get some very contemporary, simple looking bûche and more decorative ones, so it is really up to you what you prefer.
+In boulangeries in France, you can get some very contemporary, simple looking bûche and more decorative ones, so it is really up to you what you prefer.